MissNapalm/NaughtyNice/README.md

-Santa's security elves have been building a bit of a surveillance apparatus in his workshop.
-No big deal, as long as the congress doesn't find out.
-But before some whistleblower rats us out, let's use Santa's CRUD app to manage his naughty and nice list, and maybe edit ourselves into getting some presents before he wakes up from his milk-and-cookies induced stupor.
+We've all wondered how much Santa sees.
+Unfortunately, it looks Santa's security elves have been building a bit of a surveillance apparatus in his workshop.
+No big deal, as long as congress doesn't find out.
+How did you think he could see us when we're sleeping and know when we're awake?
+Magic?
+Nope.
+Python, Postgres, and Sqlite.
+I for one don't see a problem with some festive holiday invasion of privacy if it means getting nice presents, do you?

+But before some whistleblower rats us out, let's use Santa's CRUD app to manage his naughty and nice list, and maybe edit ourselves into getting some presents before the big guy wakes up from his milk-and-cookies induced nap.

     Scrollable List: Browse through a list of records in a scrollable interface.
     Detailed View: View detailed information for each record, including personal details and behavioral traits.